Matzo Brei Recipe – Classic Jewish Comfort Food for Breakfast, Brunch or Brinner

 How do you like your matzo brei?

-- Melt a tablespoon of butter in a skillet over medium heat.
+- Melt a tablespoon of butter in a skillet or frying pan over medium heat.

-- Break matzo into bite-sized pieces and place them in the skillet.
+- Break the matzo into small pieces and place them in the skillet.
 Sauté the matzo pieces over medium heat for about a minute, until they are evenly coated with butter.

-- Serve the matzo brei immediately with a small side of applesauce and sour cream.
+- Serve the matzo brei immediately with a small side of applesauce and sour cream, or maple syrup if you like.